 Schools and ECEs should take advantage of all ventilation strategies available to them especially when transmission in the community is high or there is an outbreak in the school.
 This includes safely opening doors and windows in classrooms, common areas, and on busses, to create greater air flow.

 If possible, increase ventilation in the building by either:

-- Opening windows and/or doors on opposite sides of the building and consider using fans to blow outside air through the building; OR
+- Opening windows and/or doors on opposite sides of the room and consider using fans to blow outside air through the room,

 - Optimizing ventilation provided by the heating, ventilation, and air conditioning (HVAC) system by: